 See what I mean?
 Sending a file securely today is not simple – and it really should be.
 Once you get used to using these tools, it’s not so bad, but it should still be simpler.

-That said, I would be remiss if I didn’t at least mention a cool new tool called miniLock.
-If you’ve ever heard of PGP, miniLock is a hipper, modern version that is much, much easier to use.
-PGP and miniLock use what’s called ‘public key’ encryption (as opposed to the techniques we describe above which use ‘private key’ encryption).
-With public key crypto, you have two keys that are paired: a public key and a private key.
+If you want to look into the gold standard for securing stuff, check out Pretty Good Privacy.
+PGP uses what’s called asymmetric encryption (as opposed to the techniques we describe above which use symmetric encryption).
+With asymmetric crypto, you have two keys that are paired: a public key and a private key.
 You give the public key away freely to anyone that might want to send you an encrypted file – it’s not secret.
-The magic is that any file encrypted with the public key can only be decrypted with the private key (which only you have, hence the ‘private’).
+The magic is that any file encrypted with the public key can only be decrypted with the private key (which only you have, hence ‘private’).
 No need to try to figure out how to securely share a single, shared key!
-This is truly the best way to share stuff securely, but using PGP really sucks. miniLock has the potential to be a usable public-key crypto tool for the masses because it’s so much easier to use.
-This tool is currently only supported (well) in the Chrome browser, but hopefully will expand to Firefox and other browsers soon.
-If you want to give it a try, check out this how-to article.
+This is truly the best way to share stuff securely, but using PGP it not for the faint of heart.
+(You can also check out my interview with the creator of PGP, Phil Zimmerman.)